Particular/NServiceBus.AmazonSQS/README.md

 NServiceBus.SQS
 ===============

-This is an SQS transport for NServiceBus.
+This is an Amazon SQS transport for NServiceBus V5.
 It currently in the early stages of development and is not suitable for production use at this point in time.
 However, if you'd like to try a pre-release version, follow the below steps!

 Feel free to browse and contribute!

 ### Set Up An AWS Account
-You will need an [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html) account with a pair of [Access Keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to use NServiceBus.SQS.
+You will need an [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html) account with a pair of [Access Keys](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) to use NServiceBus.AmazonSQS.
 The account needs the following permissions:
 * SQS::CreateQueue
 * SQS::DeleteMessage